polyaxon/polyaxon/site/docs/management/organizations/service-accounts.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-Users with the `owner` or `manager` role can create service accounts to issue organization's level tokens for CE(Continuous Integration)/CD(Continuous Delivery)/CT(Continuous Testing):
+Users with the `owner` or `manager` role can create service accounts to issue organization's level tokens for CI(Continuous Integration)/CD(Continuous Delivery)/CT(Continuous Training):

  * Service accounts are not tied to a specific user and do not use any user's API tokens.
  * Each service account can have one or multiple tokens with different expiration configuration.